RobertoHigor/CS50-Final-Project/README.md

 Finally, after editing the card and choosing the deck which to send the word, the user can see that it was added to Anki, using It's word class as a tag.

 ![Showing the card on Anki](src/main/resources/static/img/project_anki.jpg)

+## API Key
+You can set up the API key in `application.properties`, creating a property named `merriam.key`.